 Always spend dominance as wisely as possible, even despite the unavoidably relative nature of that wisdom.

-Full mental rest (what too many people erroneously conclude as “ignorance is bliss” in this case) is the meditative sensation of that oneness — the resting of the boundary-drawing part of the mind — so logically the ultimate peace due to the absence of literally any possible opponent.
+Full mental rest (what too many people erroneously conclude as “ignorance is bliss” in this case) is the meditative sensation of the oneness of reality — the resting of the boundary-drawing part of the brain that identifies words, beings, stuff, and events — so logically the ultimate peace due to the absence of literally any possible opponent.

 Abuse is ironically a compensation mechanism against unhealthy stress (as opposed to healthy stress from a positive workout), and we all engage in abuse (e.g. our vices) due to the inevitable imperfection within reality that serves the sole perfection equal to reality’s stability.